Skip to main content

 Special Education Quality Assurance Regional Offices

-Special Education Quality Assurance oversees preschool and school-age special education services through a quality assurance review process that emphasizes attainment of positive results for student with disabilities.
+Special Education Quality Assurance (SEQA) oversees preschool and school-age special education services through a quality assurance review process that emphasizes attainment of positive results for student with disabilities.
 Regional Associates, located in several quality assurance offices across New York State, coordinate the review process and also provide technical assistance to parents, school district personnel, and private providers.

 Our regional offices are here to help you.
 If you have general questions about special education or have a specific question about special education services, please contact the Quality Assurance office located in your region.
 When contacting the regional office, please identify your county, school district or special education program so that you may be directed to the appropriate Regional Associate.